 What is the Nava elevator pitch?

-Nava is a thoughtful team of 60+ across engineering, design, product and business that cares deeply about building government services that have a lasting impact on the lives of millions of Americans.
-Nava was started as a public benefit corporation to radically improve how our government serves its people, and is a champion for the people who don't sit at the table.
+Nava is a thoughtful team of people across engineering, design, product, and business that cares deeply about building government services that have a lasting impact on the lives of millions of people.

 What are the most exciting projects right now?